top of page

 Medical Cases

-This page lists and details our current medical cases that are sadly well, outside of the normal ailments and wellness checks that all kitties receive. some cases are very difficult, life threatening, or permanent disabilities that our kitties have that we are caring for.
+This page lists and details our current medical cases that are sadly well, outside of the normal ailments and wellness checks that all kitties receive.

 Black Background